adjust/react_native_sdk/README.md

 [official docs][reattribution-with-deeplinks].

 If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the adjust SDK in your app.
+Please refer to the [React Native official linking docs][rn-linking] for more info on intercepting the deeplink in code.

 Once you have received deep link content information in your app, add a call to `appWillOpenUrl` method of the `Adjust` instance.
 By making this call, the adjust SDK will try to find if there is any new attribution info inside of the deep link